amy324/Ticket-Raising-Platform-Backend/documentation/authentication.md

 }
 ```

-2. **Pin Verification**: A 6-digit PIN is sent to the user's provided email address for account activation.
-Upon successful PIN verification, the user account is marked as active in the database and ready for login.
+**PIN verification:** a 6-digit PIN is emailed to the user to activate their account.
+Once verified, the account is marked active and ready for login.

 ```go
 // VerifyPinHandler handles PIN verification.